dieterich-lab/rna_protein_xlnet/README.md

 # If you want to tokenize, you only need to specify the following.
 #
 tokenization:
-  samplesize: None # if your data is to big to learn a tokenizer, you can downsample it
+  samplesize: # if your data is to big to learn a tokenizer, you can downsample it
   vocabsize: 20_000 # the maximum size of the vocabulary which will not be exceeded.
   minfreq: 2 # the minimum frequency of a token before being removed from the vocabulary.
-  atomicreplacements: None # dictionary of replacements, i.e. `{"a": "A", "bcd": "xyz"}.
+  atomicreplacements: # dictionary of replacements, i.e. `{"a": "A", "bcd": "xyz"}.
   encoding: bpe # [bpe, atomic]
   bpe:
     maxtokenlength: 10 # the maximum length allowed for sub-tokens.